 - In Stage 2, the modules you’ll get to choose from will also be determined by the route you decide to take.

-- If you intend to focus on physical science (which includes physics, astronomy and planetary science), you’ll study a mathematics module and choose a complementary module to go with it.
+- If you intend to focus on physical science (which includes physics and astronomy and planetary science), study a mathematics module and another complementary module.

 At Stage 2, you’ll continue with the route you chose at Stage 1.